-- IFRS GAAP plc decided to early adopt IFRS 10, IFRS 11, IFRS 12 and IAS 27 and IAS 28 (as amended in 2011). - The group has two joint ventures but no joint operations and no associates. - Both joint ventures have the same year end as IFRS GAAP Plc.
-[IFRS 12 p22(b)]. - Neither of the group's investments in the joint ventures are impaired and there are no unrecognised losses in respect of those investments. - There are no significant restrictions on the joint ventures ability to transfer funds to IFRS GAAP plc. - There have been no changes to the facts and circumstances during the period that would lead to a change in classification of the joint ventures and no changes to the ownership interests in the periods presented.
+- IFRS GAAP plc decided to early adopt IFRS 10, IFRS 11, IFRS 12, IAS 27 and IAS 28 (as amended in 2011). - The group has two joint ventures but no joint operations and no associates. - Both joint ventures have the same year end as IFRS GAAP plc.
+[IFRS 12 p22(b)]. - Neither of the group's investments in the joint ventures are impaired and there are no unrecognised losses in respect of those investments. - There are no significant restrictions on the joint ventures ability to transfer funds to IFRS GAAP plc. - There have been no changes to the facts and circumstances during the period that require reassessment of the classification of the joint ventures and no changes to the ownership interests in the periods presented.